Abhishek-B/PnCP/README.md

 # PnCP

-## A MATLAB package for quantum entanglement detection and constructing positive maps which are not completely positive.
+This MATLAB package is built for quantum entanglement detection and constructing positive maps which are not completely positive.

-To learn about what PnCP does and to see some performance standards, see the references.
+To learn about what PnCP does and to see some performance standards, see [Practical construction of positive maps which are not completely positive](https://arxiv.org/abs/2001.01181).
 If you use PnCP, please cite the above article for its use.

 ## Dependencies